 From 1856 to 1987, sheep farming was the most important agricultural industry in New Zealand – in fact, wool was the country’s single most valuable export for 89 of the 112 years between 1856 and 1967.
 The combined income from wool and sheep meat dominated New Zealand’s agricultural earnings from the mid-1880s until the late 1980s.

 Since then, dairying has overtaken sheep farming.
-From 1992, returns from the dairy industry have surpassed those of sheep production.
-Sheep numbers peaked at 70.3 million in 1982, but have fallen since to around 29.6 million in 2014.
-However, New Zealand remains the world’s largest exporter of sheep meat and cross-bred (strong) wool.
+From 1992, returns from the dairy industry exceeded those from sheep production.
+Sheep numbers peaked at 70.3 million in 1982, but had fallen below 26 million by 2021.
+However, New Zealand remained the world’s largest exporter of sheep meat and cross-bred (strong) wool.

 British navigator James Cook brought sheep to New Zealand on his voyages in 1773 and 1777, but they did not become established.
 Missionary Samuel Marsden had more success when he brought sheep from New South Wales, Australia to the Bay of Islands in 1814, although the flock remained small and did not spread beyond Marsden’s mission stations.
 John Bell imported 103 sheep to Mana Island, north of Wellington, in 1834 as food for whalers.

 The real foundations of sheep farming were laid in the Wairarapa, Canterbury and Otago in the early 1840s.
 In 1843 and 1844 Charles Bidwill, Charles Clifford, William Vavasour and Henry Petre shipped 1,600 sheep from Australia to New Zealand.
 In 1844 they drove about 950 animals around the coast from Wellington to the Wairarapa.